aecon/AggreQuant/README.md

 ## Authors

 The package was written by Athena Economides.
-The corresponding publication is in preparation:
+The corresponding publication is in preparation.

 Lab of Prof. Adriano Aguzzi
 Institute of Neuropathology